I am 99 percent convinced now that there is not a novel in me, or at least that I am not capable of producing one.

-This has been disturbing to someone who had a writer for a father, loved to read from childhood on and assumed throughout much of the prolonged adolescence of his life that he would be a writer when he grew up.
+This has been disturbing to someone who had a writer for a father, loved to read from childhood on and assumed throughout much of his prolonged adolescence that he would be a writer when he grew up.
 Well, I’m near 72 now and starting to feel grown up.

 More and more, I am not worried.
 I don’t think it’s only my laziness and lack of discipline holding me back.
 I respect friends who do write novels but confess that the same conditions that prevent me from writing one seem to stop me from reading theirs.
-I think I am too conditioned by newswriting and news reading, impatient.
-I still try to read Patrick O’Brien’s 19th Century sea novels but I have four glossaries to use with them and make it through only a few pages a sitting.
+I think I am too conditioned by newswriting and news reading.
+I have gotten impatient.
+I still try to read Patrick O’Brian’s 19th Century sea novels but I have four glossaries to use with them and make it through only a few pages a sitting.

 Maybe it’s just fiction I am stalled on.
 I still admire short stories and occasionally read them but even there truncation and allusion start to rub me the wrong way.
 My reading hours are almost completely taken up by essays, journalism and history, where I can find directness and sometimes good prose.
 Poetry seems to have been a once upon a time thing for me, though I sometimes still repeat to myself Theodore Roethke verses and study the plain-spoken elegance of Richard Hugo.
 I was rereading Larry McMurtry nonfiction — Walter Benjamin at the Dairy Queen — just before he died because I enjoy the rambling trails of his insight, erudition and honesty.
 I am rereading some John McPhee now because he is a non-fiction master.

 I have realized the truth of my 40-year-long newspaper career is that I was more of a craftsman than a journalism ace.
-I was not the sort of reporter who sunk his or her teeth into a story and shook it until the truth fell out.
+I was always curious about daily events, was particularly interested in government and politics and was always eager to be the one sharing the news.
+But I was not the sort of reporter who sunk his or her teeth into a story and shook it until the truth fell out.
 Writing was the most important challenge for me, though I learned that in the newspaper business it is rightfully secondary to reporting.
 I liked being part of of getting the paper out and the reliability of the production chain, despite the many tensions every day.

 I have been buying books to study paintings, lately more curious about how painters do things than novelists.
 The fiction writing that has caught my attention in the fast-paced 21st Century has mostly been television screenplays.
 I’m intrigued by the work of the Cohen brothers but notice my patience for movies also is waning.
 I’m impressed by the writing of MASH, Seinfeld, Longmire and some British detective shows, most recently “Pie in the Sky.”
 I’m about to move on to LA and “Bosch.”